udexon/SMMP/NoBigData.md

 }
 ```

-To convert the JSON array back to string, we use the following commands:
+To convert the JSON array back to string, we use the following commands, and the final output is shown as the top of the stack (element with index 2):

 ```
 $ php smgdb.php cdw: :igstats 1 substr: i: im: s: